What is Pool Salt?

 Finally, add your salt.
 For the best results, put it in the shallow area of your pool (or the closest equivalent).
 Do not add the salt directly into the skimmer area.
 When adding salt for the first time, it usually takes about 24 hours to dissolve properly.
 Afterward, test the salt levels again to be sure they’re right, adding more salt as needed.

 Congratulations, you’re done!
 Questions?
-Send us a note and we’ll be happy to help.
+Send me a note and I’ll be happy to help.

 Thinking of converting to a salt pool?
-Read our salt water pool conversion guide first.
+Read my salt water pool conversion guide first.